intersystems-ru/RESTFormsUI-react/README.md

 ## How to build

 1. Pull the repository and navigate to the repository folder
-2. Open `src/api/config.js` and change server line to address of your rest application.
+2. Open `index.csp` and change server line to address of your rest application.
 3. Open a local terminal or command line and execute next commands:
 ```
 npm install